50 Signs You’re Healthy from Every Type of Doctor

 Your joints don’t hurt when you move

 Joint, bone, and muscle health is essential to an active lifestyle.
 What you want is pain-free motion.
 Another sign of a healthy joint is a full range of motion.
 Joints that do not move through their full motion are signaling a problem.
 We tell our athletes that are recovering from injury that they may return to sport when they have no pain and their motion is normal.” —Jeffrey R. Carlson, MD, President of the Orthopaedic and Spine Center.
-These are the 24 secrets your pain doctor won’t tell you.
+For more information about the best ways to treat pain, find out the 24 secrets your pain doctor won’t tell you.

 Your urine is clear